-Biden seeks window on vaccine plans as Trump stalls handoff
+Biden Seeks Window on Vaccine Plans as Trump Stalls Handoff

 A lack of coordination between outgoing and incoming administrations would be especially problematic in a worsening public health crisis, said the government's top infectious disease expert, Dr. Anthony Fauci.

+He likened the process to runners passing on the baton in a relay race.
+“You don’t want to stop and then give it to somebody," he said.
+“You want to just essentially keep going.”

 The president-elect's outreach to vaccine manufacturers comes as the coronavirus pandemic in the United States has entered perhaps its most dangerous phase.
-The seven-day rolling average for new daily cases stood at 145,400 on Saturday, according to data from Johns Hopkins University.
-That means the U.S. is adding about 1 million new cases a week, and deaths averaged 820 a day as of Saturday, a 33% increase in just two weeks.
+The seven-day rolling average for new daily cases stood at 148,725 on Sunday, according to data from Johns Hopkins University.
+That means the U.S. is adding about 1 million new cases a week.
+Deaths averaged 1,103 a day as of Sunday, a 33% increase over two weeks.

+Pfizer’s announcement that preliminary data indicate its vaccine is 90% effective lifted financial markets last week and gave people worldwide hope that an end to the pandemic will be coming.
+On Monday, another company, Moderna, said its vaccine appears to be 94.5% effective, according to preliminary data.

 “We’re going to start those consultations this week,” said Klain, including Pfizer and other pharmaceutical companies.